TianCai19/canvas-gemini-examples/README.md

 ## Projects

+### Gemini Image Summary
+A web-based tool that uses Google's Gemini AI to analyze and summarize images.
+Features include:
+- Drag and drop or file selection for image upload
+- AI-powered image analysis and description
+- Real-time feedback and results display
+- Modern UI with responsive design

+To use the image summary tool:
+1. Open `gemini-image-summary/index.html` in a web browser
+2. Upload an image using drag & drop or file selection
+3. Wait for the AI to analyze and provide a summary
+4. View the detailed description of the image

 ### Mail Generator (盲盒邮件生成器)
 A web-based tool for generating blind box email pairs between pen pals.
 Features include:
 - Simple web interface for inputting participant information